 The Ministry of Justice's statistics are publicly available here but these do not include specific information on hate crimes.

 Specialized support to victims of hate crimes is provided as part of the general victim support system in Portugal.
 Portugal's legislation does not define victims of hate crime differently from other crime victims.

-The Public Prosecutor Office’s Department of Investigation and Penal Action provides information and victim support to victims of domestic violence and sexual abuse.
+In general, when a victim contact either the police, the Public Prosecutor's Office or civil society organizations, they are informed of the available support structures.
+The Public Prosecutor Office's Department of Investigation and Penal Action provides information and victim support to victims of domestic violence and sexual abuse.
 The victim support services, including specialized support for hate crime victims, are provided from an office in the capital and do not cover the entire territory of the country.
 The state provides financial support to civil society organizations (CSO) supporting victims of crimes, including the Portuguese Association for Victim Support (APAV) – a network of support providers.
 There are several CSOs providing support to different types of victims, including hate crime victims.
-The services offered include emotional, legal, psychological and social support.
+The services offered include emotional, legal, psychological, and social support.

 Particularly vulnerable victims are entitled to special protection measures.
 A particularly vulnerable victim is defined as such owing to their age, health condition or disability.
 Additionally, victims may be considered vulnerable if the type, degree or duration of their victimization led to injuries that have serious psychological or social consequences for the victim.
 Thus, victims of violent crimes are always considered particularly vulnerable.
 Hate crime victims may be assigned this status by police officers but are not automatically defined as such by law.
 Most police stations have special facilities for receiving victims, including victims of particular crimes.